 This is a 3-credit-hour course.
-According to Ohio State policy, students should expect around 3 hours per week of time spent on direct instruction (instructor content and Carmen activities, for example) in addition to 6 hours of homework (reading and assignment preparation, for example) to receive a grade of (C) average.
-ASC Honors provides an excellent guide to scheduling and study expectations.
+According to Ohio State policy, students should expect around 3 hours per week of time spent on direct instruction (instructor content and Carmen activities, for example) in

 Course Technology:

 For help with your password, university e-mail, Carmen, or any other technology issues, questions, or requests, contact the OSU IT Service Desk.
 Standard support hours are available at https://ocio.osu.edu/help/hours, and support for urgent issues is available 24x7.